colinsmith3/colinsmith3/README.md

 ### Hi there 👋

+Welcome to my page!
+I'm Colin, Junior Developer and current CS/Engineering student at the University of Kentucky.

 <!--
 **colinsmith3/colinsmith3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.